 Action is perhaps the most powerful method to transmute moods, since it is what the moods evolved to kick start.

 The difficulty when faced with a global problem is that individual actions can seem futile.
 However sometimes doing anything makes a surprising difference.

 We can still aim to optimise the effectiveness of what we do.
 This is supported by planning and focusing on what is in our control.
 The noble goal of ‘saving the world’ fails from a coaches point of view.
 It is too vague and does not lend towards specific steps.
 I speak as someone who aspired to this and achieved very little as a result.

-If you have ever struggled with any of these emotions and would like to have a friendly, structured space to help turn them into something achievable and worthwhile join us on Nov 16-17 in Paris.
-It will be an opportunity to be coached and help coach others to act on the most important issue of our time with access to expert knowledge from people who are dedicated to finding solutions.
+If you have ever struggled with any of these emotions and would like to have a friendly, structured space to help turn them into something achievable and worthwhile join us on a Taster Day.